raganwald/raganwald.github.com/_posts/2026-03-19-degenerate-electron-pressure.md

 ((...
 ```

 How about the third symbol?
-The foruth?
-The 19,620,614th?
+The fourth symbol?
+The 19,620,614th symbol?
 This can continue to infinity, but in a finite word we eventually have to start including some `)))` to bring the difference down to zero, and when we do so, we must introduce a `()`.
-This establishes a contradiction, therefore it is not possible for a balanced word to not have at least one `()`, thus *Every non-empty balanced word contains at least one `()`*.
+This establishes a contradiction, therefore it is not possible for a balanced word to not have at least one `()`. *Every non-empty balanced word contains at least one `()`*.

 #### Recursively removing `()` from a balanced word halts when we reach the empty string
 Every balanced string contains a `()`, and since `()` is a balanced string, removing `()` from a balanced string leaves a balanced string that is two characters shorter.
 Given a finite string, this process must terminate in the empty string or an unbalanced string that does not contain `()`.